forbajato/forbajato.github.com/_posts/2013-12-17-my-hello-world.md

 ---
 layout: post
+title: My Hello World
-category : lessons
+summary: "Testing the blog, learning how all this stuff works." category : lessons
 tagline: "Tagging where no one has tagged before" tags : [intro, beginner, jekyll, tutorial]